vincentandreas/vincentandreas.github.io/index.md

 We develop some feature, such as:

 1. Stock inventory / Move Product feature
-   To monitoring product stock, from Warehouse to another Warehouse, or Warehouse to Store, and vice versa.
+   To monitoring product stock, from Warehouse to another Warehouse, Warehouse to Store, and vice versa.
 2. Create Purchase feature
    To record purchase.
 3. Financial Report feature